Monsta X: Endorsements

 In February 2019, Monsta X had been selected as exclusive models for the school uniform brand Smart, starting with the release of the 2019 summer clothes pictorial through official website and SNS channels, as well as participating in various marketing and promotions of its school uniforms.
-On March 20, they signed another five-year renewal contract with Korean casual brand Litmus as its print commercial models.
+On March 20, they signed another five-year renewal contract with the Korean casual brand Litmus as print advertising models.
 On April 23, Monsta X had been selected as advertising models for the Korean shopping mall brand Doota Duty Free and Doota Mall.
-In September, they became the Korean representatives for the global beverage brand Pepsi's new global campaign "For the Love of It".
+On May 13, the group collaborated with the popular Japanese collectible designer toys brand Bearbrick.
+On September 8, they were selected as the Korean representatives for the global beverage brand Pepsi's new global campaign "For the Love of It".

-In June 2020, NCSoft announced its collaboration with Monsta X through the creation of TwoTuckGom (투턱곰).
-TwoTuckGom are bears designed to represent each member of the group, and NCSoft released goods themed around the bears, including stationary and plushes, along with a series of variety shows for the promotion of the goods.
+In June 2020, NCSoft announced its collaboration with Monsta X through the creation of TwoTuckGom (투턱곰), bears designed to represent each member of the group and NCSoft released goods themed around the bears, including stationary and plushes, along with series of variety shows for the promotion of the goods.

-In January 2021, Monsta X had been announced as global brand ambassadors for the American cosmetics brand Urban Decay, with the promotions starting February.
+In January 2021, Monsta X had been announced as global brand ambassadors for the American cosmetics brand Urban Decay, with the promotions starting in February.

+In May 2022, the group collaborated with the Japanese luxury vehicle brand Lexus for their tour, releasing exclusive photocards that can only be obtained by owning the vehicle.

+Starting in August 2023, Monsta X received several product placement through their own reality/variety show including Luna Fall in Jeju Island and Lotte Chilsung Beverage's Chum Churum Saero soju.

+In May 2024, the group released Monmungchi X, members' official characters that closely resemble their appearance characteristics.
+In October, they collaborated with SPAO to release Monmungchi X's winter collection.

+In August 2025, Monsta X collaborated with the American athletic shoe brand K-Swiss, promoting its products under the theme "Better Together".